Valocai/Habitats-/README.md

-# Welcome to the Hibitat project!
+# Welcome to the Habitat project!
 Boxed Survival Worlds with IridiumSkyblock

 Note: This tutorial is only applicable before version 4.0.0 of IridiumSkyblock as the required generatorSettings feature is not yet available.